ostemnorthtexas/site/pages/allyship.md

 * **GSM** stands for gender and sexual minorities.
 It is occasionally used in the literature as an alternative for LGBTQ+.

+* **Intersex** is a term used to describe individuals whose personal body composition (including chromosomes, gonads, hormones, and genitals) are not adequately described by the binary male and female sex categories.

 * **LGBTQ+** stands for Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and other gender and sexual minorities (including asexuality).
 The acronym has several alternative forms with more or less letters: